square/spincycle/docs/v1.0/learn-more/jobs-repo.md

 A real factory is much more complicated, but the basic idea is the same.
 Private type `factory` implements [job.Factory](https://godoc.org/github.com/square/spincycle/job#Factory): `func (f factory) Make(id Id) (Job, error)` (requirement 3).

-The `case` statements implicitly defined the job types.
+The `case` statements implicitly define the job types.
 Specifying "mysql/start" in a request spec will match the first `case`, etc. You can name jobs types however you like. "mysql/start" could be called "mysql-start", "start_MySQL", etc. as long as it matches usage in request specs.
 We chose to name them matching the package organization.